UIC visits Northern Iowa after overtime win against Illinois State - WTOP News

 BOTTOM LINE: UIC visits Northern Iowa after the Flames took down the Illinois State Redbirds 63-59 in overtime.

 The Panthers have gone 8-2 at home.
-Northern Iowa is the top team in the MVC in team defense, giving up 59.5 points while holding opponents to 39.2% shooting.
+Northern Iowa is the top team in the MVC at limiting opponent scoring, allowing 59.5 points while holding opponents to 39.2% shooting.

-The Flames are 2-4 in MVC play.
-UIC averages 12.2 turnovers per game and is 3-4 when winning the turnover battle.
+The Flames are 2-4 in conference games.
+UIC ranks eighth in the MVC shooting 30.6% from 3-point range.

-Northern Iowa makes 46.1% of its shots from the field this season, which is 3.8 percentage points higher than UIC has allowed to its opponents (42.3%).
-UIC scores 15.8 more points per game (75.3) than Northern Iowa gives up (59.5).
+Northern Iowa averages 69.6 points per game, 2.2 fewer points than the 71.8 UIC allows.
+UIC has shot at a 44.0% rate from the field this season, 4.8 percentage points greater than the 39.2% shooting opponents of Northern Iowa have averaged.

 TOP PERFORMERS: Trey Campbell is averaging 13.1 points, 3.8 assists and 1.9 steals for the Panthers.
 Leon Bond III is averaging 11.0 points over the last 10 games.

-Ahmad Henderson II is averaging 13.1 points for the Flames.
-Andy Johnson is averaging 11.3 points over the last 10 games.
+Ahmad Henderson II is shooting 37.5% and averaging 13.1 points for the Flames.
+Josiah Hammons is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Panthers: 6-4, averaging 69.0 points, 29.9 rebounds, 15.5 assists, 7.6 steals and 3.4 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 60.3 points per game.